 Each week a new piece of music is introduced, drawing traditional material from across Europe and around the world.
 We break the tune down a little bit, give some hints on how to find your way around it and some background to the piece, including any dance steps there may be.
-Notation is available on request.
+Notation is available on request, and the videos can also be found on our Youtube channel.

-If you would like to make a donation towards Tunelink for the time we spend putting these videos together then you can do so via this link www.paypal.me/TunelinkSW but please only donate if you are in a position to do so, we are happy for people to make use of these videos free of charge.
+If you would like to make a donation towards Tunelink for the time spent putting these videos together then you can do so via this link www.paypal.me/TunelinkSW.

 So please scroll down, take a look and a listen, with your instruments of course, and hopefully you can learn some new music with us even at a remove, and do email us with any questions you may have.